$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Introduction

+In this paper, we are interested in the case when we have a unital $C^*$-algebra of operators $\cA$, a discrete group $G$ and a group of unitary operators $U_G$ defining an action of $G$ on $\cA$, that is, if we have a $C^*$-dynamical system.
+One is then bound to study invertibility in the algebra of operators generated by $\cA$ and $U_g$, $g\in G$,

+with $B(H)$ be the $C^*$-algebra of all bounded linear operators acting on some Hilbert space $H$.
+The issue is that even when $\cA$ is commutative, $\cB$ typically has a trivial center, so local principles do not apply directly.

-The study of $C^*$-algebras associated with $C^*$-dynamical systems was developed by Antonevich when the initial $C^*$- algebra was commutative and the group was subexponential or admissible (see \cite{Anton_paper, Anton_book}).
-The extension of the Allan-Douglas local principle to $C^*$-algebras induced by an action of a discrete amenable group was developed by Y. Karlovich \cite{karlovich88, Karlovich_OTAA17}, relying on a given arbitrary central subalgebra originating what we call the \emph{ local trajectories method}.
+The study of $C^*$-algebras of operators associated with $C^*$-dynamical systems was developed by Antonevich when the initial $C^*$- algebra is commutative and the group is subexponential or admissible (see \cite{Anton_paper, Anton_book}).
+The extension of the Allan-Douglas local principle to $C^*$-algebras induced by an action of a discrete amenable group was developed by Y. Karlovich \cite{karlovich88, Karlovich_OTAA17}, relying on a given arbitrary central subalgebra of $\cA$ and representations of $C^*$-crossed product algebras, originating what we call the \emph{local trajectories method} (see below for details).
 An alternative approach was also developed by Antonevich, Lebedev, Brenner (see \cite{AntonLebedev} and references therein).

-The local trajectories method gives a powerful machinery for studying invertibility and Freholmness in $C^*$-algebras of nonlocal type operators with discontinuous data.
-It has been applied in the Fredholm analysis of $C^*$-algebras with amenable groups of shifts, algebras of convolution type with oscillating coefficients, algebras of singular integral operators with piecewise quasi-continuous and semi-almost periodic coefficients.
-Examples of these applications can be found for instance in \cite{ BFK18, BFK_PQC_2019, BFK_Spectral07, BKarS_8, ShvyLatu}.
+The local trajectories method gives a powerful machinery for studying invertibility and Frehdolmness in $C^*$-algebras of nonlocal type operators with discontinuous data.
+A first example of this application can be found in the paper by Yuri Karlovich \cite{karlovich88-2} in which he analysed the Fredholm theory of convolution type operators with discrete groups of displacements and coefficients admitting discontinuities of semi almost periodic type.
+It has also been applied in the Fredholm analysis of $C^*$-algebras with amenable groups of shifts, algebras of convolution type operators with oscillating coefficients, algebras of singular integral operators with piecewise quasi-continuous and semi-almost periodic coefficients.
+Examples of these applications can be found for instance in \cite{BFK18, BFK_PQC_2019, BFK_Spectral07, BKarS_8, karlovich88-2, ShvyLatu}.